PAHO-ghe/result/index.md

 |2							| 	Costa Rica, Uruguay|   Saint Vincent and the Grenadines|
 |1							| 	|   Bahamas, Trinidad and Tobago, Antigua and Barbuda|
 |0							| 	|   Grenada, Barbados, Saint Lucia, Suriname|

+When model is built with three clusters, it returns three classes with high/mid/low impacted by excess death score.
+It can be compared with the above model and it is shown that most of countries from two cluster model's highly impacted group is repeated on the three cluster model's highly impacted group.
+Mid/low impacted group is shown as a split of low impacted group from the two cluster model.
+Further detail of countries in each class can be found in the below table.

 ![download (2)](https://user-images.githubusercontent.com/81782228/125497901-780b24d4-bb06-407a-8137-75329ec81649.png)